kyroskoh/ai-dream-journal-app/readme.md

 - **Interactive Dream Chat**: Dive deeper into your dream's meaning.
 An interactive chat interface allows you to ask follow-up questions about specific symbols, characters, or feelings that appeared in your dream.
 - **Persistent Journaling**: Your dreams are automatically saved to your browser's local storage, creating a personal dream archive you can revisit anytime.
 - **Tagging and Search**: Organize your dreams by adding custom tags.
 A powerful search function allows you to instantly find dreams by keywords in the transcription or by your tags.
+- **Multilingual Support**: Record, analyze, and discuss your dreams in multiple languages, including English, Spanish, French, and more.

 ## Tech Stack